Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1993-1995, studies

-2 years of study at the University of Geneva; musicology, linguistics, sinology.
+Two years of study at the University of Geneva followed, in musicology, linguistics, sinology.
 Wonderful years... if I could spend my life studying, I would!

-Friendship with Étienne Darbellay, professor and Director of the Department of Art, History and Musicology; just before my departure for Canada, he, to whom everyone presents products all the time, purchases a system with actinote, Audiomat and éQuation!
-He writes "This amalgam between Equation and Audiomat is undoubtedly a more seductive drug for a music lover than the best of wines for an informed gourmet (and I speak as a connoisseur!)."
+A friendship grew with Étienne Darbellay, professor and Director of the Department of Art, History and Musicology.
+Just before my departure for Canada, he, to whom everyone gave products all the time, purchased a system with actinote, Audiomat and éQuation!
+He wrote, "This amalgam between Equation and Audiomat is undoubtedly a more seductive drug for a music lover than the best of wines for an informed gourmet (and I speak as a connoisseur!)."

 Audiomat Prélude 1997

-First show in January 1998 in Las Vegas (not a good memory, but I met Wes there, my future dealer in Alberta).
+The first show was in January 1998 in Las Vegas — not a good memory, but I met Wes there, my future dealer in Alberta.

-Attempt to start slowly, but the North American market is rather "dynamic"... success comes fast.
+Mutine was exclusive distributor for Audiomat, Equation, Vecteur.
+We tried to start slowly, but the North American market was rather “dynamic,” and success came fast.

 actinote MB NextGen